jrc03c/js-math-tools/readme.md

 ## `reshape(x, shape)`

-Returns arbitrarily nested array `x` reshaped into shape `shape`.
+Returns `x` reshaped into shape `shape`.

 ## `reverse(x)`

-Returns a reversed copy of array `x`.
+Returns a reversed copy of `x`.
 Only reverses at the shallowest level.

 ## `round(x)`

-Returns the next lowest or highest integer when `x` is a number or an arbitrarily nested array of numbers.
+Returns the next lowest or highest integer(s) when `x`.

 ## `scale(a, b, c, ...)`